itsee-birmingham/standalone_collation_editor/README.md

 The apparatus exporter should be available at the URL specified in the ```apparatusServiceUrl``` variable or the ```getApparatusForContext()``` function depending on which is used.

-The service is required to pass the data and configuration from the javascript into the ExporterFactory which in turn passes everything onto the exporter specified in the configuration.
+The service is required to pass the data and configuration from the JavaScript into the ExporterFactory which in turn passes everything onto the exporter specified in the configuration.
 The configuration is explained in the documentation for the ```exporterSettings``` variable.